MagiCircles/MagiCircles/README.md

    ENABLED_PAGES = DEFAULT_ENABLED_PAGES
    ```

-12. Save your logo in `sample/static/img/sample.png` and the default avatar for your users in `sample/static/img/avatar.png`
+12. Save your logo in `sample/static/img/sample.png`, the default avatar for your users in `sample/static/img/avatar.png` and an illustration of the game in `sample/static/img/game.png`

 13. Create a django model in `sample/models.py` that will contain the info about the users game accounts:
    ```python